Dev059/BlogHub/frontend/README.md

 2. App.jsx ->
             Routes and Route from react-router-dom
-            editor.pages.jsx is used for editing
+            editor.pages.jsx is used for editing and writing blog navbar.component.jsx
-            navbar.component.jsx
             userAuthForm.pages.jsx
             lookInSession is used to find session from session.jsx